hcs-t4sg/wintersession-23-24-starter/README.md

 7. Click `Create project` button.
 8. Click on the web icon button to create your web app.
 It will show a text popup `Web`.
 9. Register app by giving it a nickname and click `Register app` button.
+10. We need to set up Google authentication.
+In the left sidebar, go to Build > Authentication > Get Started > Google > Enable (designate a support email) > Save.
+11. Now we need to set up the Firestore database.
+Go to Build > Firestore database > Create database and follow the instructions.
+If you choose to start in production mode you will need to modify the security rules to allow users to read/write to your DB; for wintersession, we recommend just using test mode.
-10. In your project folder, duplicate the `.env.example` file (in the root directory) and rename it to `.env`.
+12. In your project folder, duplicate the `.env.example` file (in the root directory) and rename it to `.env`.
 Populate the environment variables in that file with the config values from your Firebase dashboard.
 (You can view these values from your dashboard by going to Project Overview > Gear in top left > Project Settings > Scroll down to Your Apps.)
 The .env should look something like:

    ```shell
    # Some other comments above